-International oil companies (IOCs) companies, which include ExxonMobil, BP, and Royal Dutch Shell, are entirely investor owned and are primarily interested in increasing their shareholder value.
+International oil companies (IOCs), which include ExxonMobil, BP, and Royal Dutch Shell, are entirely investor owned and are primarily interested in increasing value for their shareholders.
 As a result, IOCs tend to make investment decisions based on economic factors.
 IOCs typically move quickly to develop and produce the oil resources available to them and sell their output in the global market.
 Although these producers must follow the laws of the countries in which they produce oil, all of their decisions are ultimately made in the interest of the company and its shareholders, not in the interest of a government.

 National oil companies